-Deanna Leedy-Andreozzi, an Ohio native, attended Boston University where she majored in Music Education.
-She completed her Master’s at the Hartt School of Music and is currently pursuing a doctorate in Educational Leadership from Lesley University.
-A cellist, she has performed with the Civic Symphony of Boston, the West Virginia Symphony, Rivers Symphony Orchestra, and the Quincy Symphony.
+Deanna Leedy-Andreozzi attended Boston University where she majored in Music Education.
+She completed her Master’s at the Hartt School of Music and is currently pursuing a doctorate in Educational Leadership at Lesley University.
+A cellist, she has performed with Civic Symphony of Boston, West Virginia Symphony, Rivers Symphony Orchestra, and the Quincy Symphony.
 Deanna is currently President of the Massachusetts Chapter of the American String Teacher's Association, and has adjudicated for both the Junior and Senior District Festivals.
 She maintains a private teaching studio in addition to teaching in Sudbury Public Schools.